 Evergreen is currently the primary showcase for the use of OpenSRF as an application architecture.
-Evergreen 1.6.0 includes the following set of OpenSRF services:
+Evergreen 2.6.0 includes the following set of OpenSRF services:

-- open-ils.actor: Supports common tasks for working with user accounts and libraries. - open-ils.auth: Supports authentication of Evergreen users. - open-ils.cat: Supports common cataloging tasks, such as creating, modifying, and merging bibliographic and authority records.
+- open-ils.acq Supports tasks for managing the acquisitions process - open-ils.actor: Supports common tasks for working with user accounts and libraries. - open-ils.auth: Supports authentication of Evergreen users.

-- open-ils.circ: Supports circulation tasks such as checking out items and calculating due dates. - open-ils.collections: Supports tasks to assist collections services for contacting users with outstanding fines above a certain threshold. - open-ils.cstore: Supports unrestricted access to Evergreen fieldmapper objects.
-This is a private service. - open-ils.ingest: Supports tasks for importing bibliographic and authority records. - open-ils.pcrud: Supports permission-based access to Evergreen fieldmapper objects. - open-ils.penalty: Supports the calculation of penalties for users, such as being blocked from further borrowing, for conditions such as having too many items checked out or too many unpaid fines. - open-ils.reporter: Supports the creation and scheduling of reports. - open-ils.reporter-store: Supports access to Evergreen fieldmapper objects for the reporting service.
-This is a private service. - open-ils.search: Supports searching across bibliographic records, authority records, serial records, Z39.50 sources, and ZIP codes. - open-ils.storage: A deprecated method of providing access to Evergreen fieldmapper objects.
-Implemented in Perl, this service has largely been replaced by the much faster C-based open-ils.cstore service. - open-ils.supercat: Supports transforms of MARC records into other formats, such as MODS, as well as providing Atom and RSS feeds and SRU access. - open-ils.trigger: Supports event-based triggers for actions such as overdue and holds available notification emails. - open-ils.vandelay: Supports the import and export of batches of bibliographic and authority records.
+- open-ils.auth_proxy: Support using external services such as LDAP directories to authenticate Evergreen users - open-ils.cat: Supports common cataloging tasks, such as creating, modifying, and merging bibliographic and authority records. - open-ils.circ: Supports circulation tasks such as checking out items and calculating due dates. - open-ils.collections: Supports tasks to assist collections services for contacting users with outstanding fines above a certain threshold. - open-ils.cstore: Supports unrestricted access to Evergreen fieldmapper objects.
+This is a private service. - open-ils.fielder - open-ils.justintime: Support tasks for determining if an action/trigger event is still valid - open-ils.pcrud: Supports access to Evergreen fieldmapper objects, restricted by staff user permissions.
+This is a private service. objects. - open-ils.penalty: Supports the calculation of penalties for users, such as being blocked from further borrowing, for conditions such as having too many items checked out or too many unpaid fines. - open-ils.permacrud: Supports access to Evergreen fieldmapper objects, restricted by staff user permissions.
+This is a private service. - open-ils.reporter: Supports the creation and scheduling of reports. - open-ils.reporter-store: Supports access to Evergreen fieldmapper objects for the reporting service.
+This is a private service. - open-ils.resolver Support tasks for integrating with an OpenURL resolver. - open-ils.search: Supports searching across bibliographic records, authority records, serial records, Z39.50 sources, and ZIP codes. - open-ils.serial: Support tasks for serials management - open-ils.storage: A deprecated method of providing access to Evergreen fieldmapper objects.
+Implemented in Perl, this service has largely been replaced by the much faster C-based open-ils.cstore service. - open-ils.supercat: Supports transforms of MARC records into other formats, such as MODS, as well as providing Atom and RSS feeds and SRU access. - open-ils.trigger: Supports event-based triggers for actions such as overdue and holds available notification emails. - open-ils.url_verify: Support tasks for validating URLs - open-ils.vandelay: Supports the import and export of batches of bibliographic and authority records.